IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/low-resource.md

 ### Evaluation Dates

-TBA
+April 14 to 27.
+Test data are available!

+For Tamasheq-French, the test set is available at: [https://github.com/mzboito/IWSLT2022_Tamasheq_data/tree/main/taq_fra_clean/test](https://github.com/mzboito/IWSLT2022_Tamasheq_data/tree/main/taq_fra_clean/test)

+For participants who signed up to receive the Tunisian-English data, you should have received an email from LDC and should be able to download the eval pack LDC2022E02 from your LDC account.
+If you have any problems receiving this data, please contact kevinduh@cs.jhu.edu

 ## Submission

-Submissions should be compressed in a single .tar.gz file and emailed [here (TBA)](TBA), with "IWSLT 2022 Low-Resource Shared Task Submission" in the title.
+Submissions should be compressed in a single .tar.gz file and emailed to marcely.zanon-boito at univ-avignon.fr for Tamasheq and to kevinduh [at] cs.jhu.edu for Tunisian Arabic, with "IWSLT 2022 Low-Resource Shared Task Submission" in the title.

 We would like to see outputs for both test sets.
 If multiple outputs are submitted for one test set, one system must be explicitly marked as primary, or the submission with the latest timestamp will be treated as primary.